Can I Use Apple Cider Vinegar to Clean My Dishwasher?

 Use a Soapy Cloth to Clean Rubber Seals and Gaskets

-Rubber Seals and Gaskets will break down as you use highly acidic cleaners.
+Rubber seals and gaskets will break down as you use highly acidic cleaners.
 It’s best to clean these objects with a soapy cloth to remove any build-up.
 Don’t use undiluted vinegar on your dishwasher’s sensitive parts.

 Air Dry the Dishwasher After Cleaning